 Security Policy

-Because we all must follow our security policies, we have set up GoogleForms that you can fill out and submit.
-Use the following three checklists to set yourself up securely:
+Because we all must follow our security policies, we have set up a Zoho Sign term that must be filled out and signed by all Rocketeers.

-- Policy Acknowledgment, an acknowledgment of our current policies.
-Mandatory to complete annually by all employees
+• Policy Acknowledgment, an acknowledgment of our current policies.
+Mandatory to all employees and contractors.

-- Security configuration a checklist to set up a basic secure configuration of your tools.
-Mandatory to complete annually by all employees.
+• Security configuration a checklist to set up a basic secure configuration of your tools.
+Mandatory to all employees and contractors.

 Overall Management intention on security and baseline for our security management system.